 All of the fully optimized geometries of transition states were confirmed to have only one imaginary vibration corresponding to the reaction path.
-IRC calculations also confirmed that the transition state structures lead to the corresponding reactant and product structures.
 Figure 4 shows the structures and heats of formation of all the transition states involved in the decarboxylation.